-After the melanoma has been removed, your skin cancer specialist will want to see you again.
+After the melanoma has been removed, you will see your skin cancer specialist again for a follow-up appointment.

-Your doctor or specialist nurse will examine your scar and the surrounding area.
-They’ll also check the lymph nodes close to the area where the melanoma was removed.
-If your melanoma was in the:
+During this appointment, your doctor or specialist nurse will examine your scar and the surrounding area.
+They’ll also check your lymph nodes.
+Which lymph nodes they check will depend on where the melanoma was:

-Some people may have photographs of their skin taken and some of their moles measured.
-This is just a way of comparing and keeping a check on any changes that may develop.
+Your specialist will also check the rest of your skin for any signs of new melanomas.
+Some people may have photographs taken of their skin, and some of their moles measured.
+This is just a way of checking for any changes that may develop.